 Houston Criminal Defense Lawyer in Texas

 Are you concerned about the outcome of charges for possession or manufacture of a controlled substance?
-Houston has some of the United States’ toughest laws on drug offenses.
-These extremely strict laws covering controlled substances are accompanied by substantial punishments and consequences if you are convicted of a drug offense.
-If you are accused of a drug-related crime in Houston, you need the advice and knowledge of a Houston drug charges lawyer at Greco Neyland.
+Whether it relates to you or a loved one, Houston has some of the United States’ toughest laws on drug offenses.
+These extremely strict laws covering controlled substances are accompanied by substantial punishments and consequences if you are convicted of a drug crime.
+If you are accused of a drug-related crime in Houston, you need the advice and knowledge of a Houston drug charges criminal defense attorney at Greco Neyland.